As soon as possible.

 - Experience in a research imaging environment an asset.

-- Spoken and written French an asset.
+- Spoken and written French is an asset.

 - Completion of TCPS 2 and GCP with ICH E6(R2) training an asset.

-Please e-mail CV’s to email@example.com.
+Please e-mail CVs to firstname.lastname@example.org.

 Accommodations will be provided in all parts of the hiring process relating to any specialty requirements.
 Applicants should make their needs known in advance.

-The successful candidate will be required, prior to the start of employment, to complete mandatory organizational training available online, provide a satisfactory Criminal Record Check and provide an official piece of photo identification.
+The successful candidate will be required, prior to the start of employment, to complete mandatory organizational training available online, provide a satisfactory criminal record check and provide an official piece of photo identification.